httpwg/wg-materials/ietf101/minutes.md

 Either 2 documents or 3 documents.

-HUM: "if you want working group to take on draft-bishop-decomposing-http and produce fewer documents".
+HUM: "if you want working group to take on draft-fielding-httpbis-* and produce fewer documents".
+Strong hums in support, no hums against.

-Shift over to BIS repo and rename it, preserve issues list.
+Plan now is to shift over to BIS repo, rename it, and preserve issues list.

 ### Preserving SNI privacy (yep, again)